 Many of the respondents—primarily IT and cybersecurity decision-makers in the United States, the United Kingdom, France and Germany—reported that they still worry about their organisation being vulnerable to data loss, even with a DLP solution in place.
 Also, many said they fear that their company’s DLP strategy and investments are now misaligned because of the major shift to remote work driven by the COVID-19 pandemic.

 Other key findings from the CRA’s recent study suggest that the respondents’ significant level of concern about the risk of data loss for their business is not unfounded:

-The study also found that U.S. organizations are facing data loss incidents more often than their counterparts in Europe.
+The study also found that U.S. organisations are facing data loss incidents more often than their counterparts in Europe.
 More than one-third of U.S. respondents said their firm had experienced at least three data breach or data leak incidents in the past year, compared to 22% of respondents from Europe.

 Management of legacy infrastructure among top data security challenges

-Top among those challenges is coaching users to adopt more secure behaviors, with 57% of respondents ranking this issue among the top three data security challenges.
+Top among those challenges is coaching users to adopt more secure behaviours, with 57% of respondents ranking this issue among the top three data security challenges.
 In the second spot on the list is managing legacy infrastructure (54%), followed closely by incident response and investigation (51%).
 User productivity issues (48%) and the lack of IT security staff (40%) round out the list of data security challenges that the respondents said they worry about most.

 Cloud security concerns amplifying worries about remote work risks

-As noted earlier, the shift to remote work has many IT and cybersecurity decision-makers feeling less confident about the effectiveness of their organization’s information protection strategies and investments.
+As noted earlier, the shift to remote work has many IT and cybersecurity decision-makers feeling less confident about the effectiveness of their organisation’s information protection strategies and investments.
 In fact, the CRA study found that remote employees dominate concerns related to data breach prevention and mitigation.